Geometric structures related to the braided Thompson groups: Arc complexes and descending links in

 \begin{proof} Let $\Gamma_m(n)$ be the subgraph of $\Gamma_m$ with the same vertex set as $\Gamma_m$ and whose edges are given by the pairs $\{i,i+1\}$ with $i\ge n+1$.
 Since $\Gamma_m(n)$ has $m-n-1$ edges, Citation~\ref{cit:matcharc_conn} says $\matcharc(\Gamma_m(n))$ is $\left(\left\lfloor\frac{m-n-2}{4}\right\rfloor-1\right)$-connected.
 The map $\pi \colon \dlk_X x \to \matcharc(\Gamma_m)$ above restricts to a surjective simplicial map $\pi' \colon \dlk_{X(n)}x \to \matcharc(\Gamma_m(n))$.
 We want to apply \cite[Theorem~9.1]{quillen78}, so we need to check high connectivity of fibers and links.
 For any $k$-simplex $\sigma$ in $\matcharc(\Gamma_m(n))$, the fiber $(\pi')^{-1}(\sigma)$ equals the full fiber $\pi^{-1}(\sigma)$, hence is $(k-1)$-connected by \cite[Proposition~4.3]{bux16}.
 The link of $\sigma$ in $\matcharc(\Gamma_m(n))$ is isomorphic to $\matcharc(\Delta)$ for some subgraph $\Delta$ of $\Gamma_m(n)$ with at least $m-n-1-3(k+1)$ edges, so is $\left(\left\lfloor\frac{m-n-2-3(k+1)}{4}\right\rfloor-1\right)$-connected by Citation~\ref{cit:matcharc_conn}, and hence $\left(\left\lfloor\frac{m-n-2}{4}\right\rfloor-k-2\right)$-connected.
 Now \cite[Theorem~9.1]{quillen78} gives us our conclusion. \end{proof}

 To prove that $X(n)$ is contractible we will prove that it is $\CAT(0)$.
-First we will prove that $X$ is $\CAT(0)$, which is well known to experts but has not been stated or proved in the literature before.
+First we will prove that $X$ is $\CAT(0)$, which should not be surprising to the experts, but has not been stated or proved in the literature before.
 For the classical Thompson groups, the $\CAT(0)$ property for the Stein--Farley complexes was one of the main results of \cite{farley03}.

 \begin{theorem} The Stein--Farley complex $X$ is $\CAT(0)$. \end{theorem}

 \begin{proof} Since $X$ is simply connected (in fact contractible), we just need to check that links of $0$-cubes are flag complexes.
 Let $x$ be a $0$-cube, say with $h(x)=m$.
 First we claim that the descending link $\dlk x$ is flag.
 Note that $\matcharc(\Gamma_m)$ is flag by the proof of \cite[Lemma~3.2]{bux16}.
 Now take a collection of $0$-simplices $y_0,\dots,y_k$ in $\dlk x$ that pairwise span $1$-simplices, so their images under $\pi$ in $\matcharc(\Gamma_m)$ pairwise span $1$-simplices and hence span a simplex.
 We can inductively assume that $y_1,\dots,y_k$ span a simplex, and so the pure version of \cite[Lemma~4.2]{bux16} implies that $y_0,\dots,y_k$ span a simplex, as desired.
 This shows that $\dlk x$ is flag.
 Note also that, by Lemma~\ref{lem:alk_cible}, the ascending link $\alk x$ is a simplex, hence is flag.